ParhamAsh96/Carduino/README.md

 #### Dorin Calmis

-Set up the diagnostics history of the car and the music buzzer
+Set up the diagnostics history of the car and the music buzzer.
+Set up MQTT connection for the Hardware.

 #### Sivert Bronebakk